Medical and Chirurgical Society of London

+The Royal Medical and Chirurgical Society of London (RMCS), created in 1805 as the Medical and Chirurgical Society of London, was a learned society of physicians and surgeons, that received a Royal charter in 1834, and a supplement charter in 1907 to create the newly merged Royal Society of Medicine.

+Origins

-The Medical and Chirurgical Society of London was a learned society of physicians and surgeons which was founded in 1805 by 26 practitioners in these fields, who left the Medical Society of London (founded 1773) in reaction to the autocratic style of its president, James Sims.
+The RMCS was founded in 1805 as the Medical and Chirurgical Society of London, by 26 medical men who left the Medical Society of London (founded 1773) in reaction to the autocratic style of its president, James Sims.
 Among its founders there were William Saunders (1743–1817), its first president; John Yelloly (1774–1842), Sir Astley Cooper (1768–1841), the first treasurer; Alexander Marcet (1770–1822) and Peter Mark Roget (1779–1869).

 According to its charter, the Medical and Chirurgical Society of London was founded "for the purpose of conversation on professional subjects, for the reception of communications and for the formation of a library" and served "several branches of the medical profession".

-In 1834 the Society received a Royal charter, thus becoming the Royal Medical and Chirurgical Society of London.
-This society merged with several other specialist societies, from 1907 to 1909, to form the current Royal Society of Medicine.
+It first met on 22 May 1805 at Freemasons' Tavern on Great Queen Street.

+Royal Society of Medicine

-The 17 societies which merged with the Medical and Chirurgical Society to form the Royal Society of Medicine were:
+In 1907 several specialist medical societies merged with the RMCS.
+On 12 June 1907, a supplement charter was granted by King Edward VII and the new amalgamation became the RSM.
+The 17 societies which merged with the Medical and Chirurgical Society to form the RSM were: